low-preview-54290 feature oxymeter readings indiahikes54290 feature oxymeter readings indiahikes

 Funnily though, we’ve also seen that super-fit trekkers climb too quickly, and then suffer from AMS at the next camp.
 If you are fit, keep the ego behind.
 Climb slowly.

-Are hydration, good diet and warmth helpful in preventing altitude sickness?
+Are hydration, a good diet and warmth helpful in preventing altitude sickness?

 Even diet plays an equally important role.
-It’s important to eat well at high altitude, but not eat too much.
-We don’t recommend a diet that’s very high on protein.
+It’s important to eat well at high altitudes, but not eat too much.
+We don’t recommend a diet that’s very high in protein.
 High protein is harder for your body to break down.
 That’s why we don’t serve meat on our treks.
 A low-salt, wholesome meal is what we recommend.

 Warmth is especially required when you expect temperatures below 5 degrees (which happens on most Himalayan treks).
 You must especially keep your head, your core, your hands and feet warm.
 So having enough layers, a woollen cap, gloves and woollen socks are mandatory on high altitude treks.
 We have seen far too many trekkers in just one or two layers of clothes telling us that they are OK with the cold, that they are not feeling cold.
 They are simply being heroic, but their core body temperature is dropping.